-Through cost savings, increased efficiency and by contributing to the development of strategies that generate more profits, Mississippi’s data scientists are expected to add billions of dollars in value to the private sector, and to pubic-sector entities in the state.
+Through the cost savings that result from increased efficiency and by contributing to the development of strategies that add to the bottom line, Mississippi’s data scientists are expected to add billions of dollars in value to the GDP, and keep billions more in state coffers through cost savings measures.

-With Mississippi’s auto manufacturing sector generating $1.19 billion in 2013 alone, the application of data science in this sector is expected to result in hundreds of millions of dollars in cost savings and increased sales each year.
-This is backed up by a 2011 report released by the management consulting firm McKinsey and Company, which found that data scientists could increase retail sales of manufactured goods by over 60 percent nationwide.
+With Mississippi’s auto manufacturing sector generating $5.56 billion in 2016 alone according to the Clarion Ledger, the application of data science in this sector is expected to result in hundreds of millions of dollars in cost savings and increased sales each year.

 Preparing to Earn a Master’s Degree in Data Science